 Another type of enterprise transformation is a business’s decision to fundamentally change some aspect of its organizational structure or its corporate culture.
 This could include transitioning from a working environment with private offices, for example, to an open bullpen in which all employees and managers work in a shared environment of open desks or cubicles.

 Real-world examples: IBM and Yahoo!

 Businesses such as IBM and Yahoo! have historically been well-known as companies that allowed full-time employees to work remotely.

 But in recent years, both IBM and Yahoo! decided to require all employees to report to a corporate office every day.
 This represented a fundamental change in the companies’ corporate culture, which is why it qualifies as a form of enterprise transformation.

 3. Business process transformation.

 Still another type of enterprise transformation is an organization’s decision to make a fundamental change to some aspects of its core business processes.
-One example of this is the move from a waterfall approach to agile for a company’s project management or product development.
+Moreover, one example of this is the move from a waterfall approach to agile for a company’s project management or product development.

 Real-world example: Sony PlayStation